Orthogonal Statistical Learning: Proofs from Section and Appendix

-$C_{\pone}$ is some constant that depends only on $\pone$. \end{lemma} \begin{proof}[\pfref{lem:stageone_rates}] In what follows we analyze the algorithms under consideration for the class $\nuisance|_i$ for a fixed coordinate $i$.
+\end{lemma} \begin{proof}[\pfref{lem:stageone_rates}] In what follows we analyze the algorithms under consideration for the class $\nuisance|_i$ for a fixed coordinate $i$.
 The final result follows by union bounding over coordinates and summing the coordinate-wise error bounds we establish.\\ \emph{Global ERM.}~~ When we are either in the parametric case or the nonparametric case with $\pone<2$, the result is given by Theorem 5.2 of \cite{koltchinskii2011introduction}.
 See Example 3 and Example 4 that follow the theorem for precise calculations under these assumtions.
 See also \pref{rem:shifted}.

 On the other hand, when $\pone\geq{}2$ we apply to the standard Rademacher complexity bound for ERM (e.g. \cite{shalev2014understanding}), which states that with probability at least $1-\delta$,

 where $\ell_{\mathrm{square}}(g_i, u_i) = \prn*{g_i(w) - u_i}^{2}$.
 The result follows by applying Lipschitz contraction to the Rademacher complexity (using that the class is bounded) and appealing to the Rademacher complexity bound from \pref{lem:dudley}.